 Status Today

 Despite the loss of the professional jumps, Malo Polje has found a second life as a popular recreational destination.
 The natural amphitheatre now serves as a spot for family picnics and casual winter sports.
-A two-seat cable car and children’s ski lifts are currently functional, servicing slopes used for recreational downhill skiing and sledding.
+A two-seat chairlift and children’s ski lifts are currently functional, servicing slopes used for recreational downhill skiing and sledding.
+The ski run currently relies on natural snowfall, with no clear indication of modern snowmaking infrastructure.

-While proposals to rehabilitate the site have been discussed—including a 2016 plan supported by the original architect Janez Gorišek to build a small training hill for youth—no major reconstruction of the Olympic jumps has yet materialised.
+Despite these high-profile plans and subsequent discussions—including a 2016 initiative supported by original architect Janez Gorišek to build a small training hill for youth, no major reconstruction of the Olympic jumps has yet materialised.

 How to Visit